 David King was awarded the title ‘International Brass Musician of the Year’ in 1992 and completed his Doctor of Musical Arts degree in 2000 – the first recipient of a Performance research doctorate awarded within the British university sector.
 In 2003 he was awarded professorial status and prior to 2009 was Chair of Music – Performance at the University of Salford, England.

 From 2004 – 2007 Professor David King was Course Director of the University of Salford MA music programme – the largest externally delivered music education programme linked with the Ministry of Defence (United Kingdom) and Her Majesty’s Royal Marines.

-David King completed his Doctor of Musical Arts degree in 2000 – the first recipient of a Performance research doctorate awarded within the British university sector.
-He was awarded professorial status in 2002.
-In 2002 Professor David King was appointed Musical Director of the ‘Massed Bands of the North West of England’ to perform in the closing ceremony of the Commonwealth Games in Manchester.
+In 2002 Professor David King was appointed Conductor and Musical Director of the ‘Massed Bands of the North West of England’ performing in the closing ceremony of the Commonwealth Games in Manchester.
 He was also guest conductor at the World Expo, Switzerland 2002.

 David King has represented England in the European Brass Band Championships as a conductor on thirteen occasions winning the title an unprecedented ten times.